deckhouse/virtualization/images/virt-artifact/patches/README.md

 The last one sent for synchronization.
 The one actually applied.
 Storing these checksums in VMI annotations helps verify that spec changes were pushed by virt-handler and not by an attacker.

+#### `039-mount-containerdisk-always-readonly.patch`
+Changes the behavior so that the containerdisk is always mounted as read-only.